(Updated on 29th May, 2025)

 #1 Assess needs and identify opportunities

 Begin by assessing the specific pain points and challenges in contract management that AI can address.
-This could include tasks such as contract analysis, review, due diligence, and risk assessment.
+This could include tasks such as legal analysis, review, due diligence, and risk assessment.
 Identify the areas where AI can add the most value and prioritize them for implementation.
+Look for workflows where legal strategy is less needed and repetitive tasks take up time.

 #2 Research and select AI solutions